 However, in Kent, 500 police officers and 1,000 police staff have been axed; in Norfolk, 350 police officers and 290 police staff have been axed; and in Suffolk, 500 police officers and 1,000 police staff have been axed.

 As with the armed services and the NHS, these are yet more examples of frontline cuts to public services, yet more evidence of David Cameron breaking his pre-election pledge there would be no frontline cuts.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.